mlavi/calmbootcamp/udacity/hce/2/outline.md

         -   Calm overview, governance, self-service life cycle management of an existing blueprint with auditing

 3. Lesson 3: Modeling application lifecycle with Calm blueprints
+- Achieve self-service IaaS with a Calm blueprint published to the marketplace
+  - Lesson 2: Calm automation for VM life cycle management
+  - Learning Objectives:
+    1. Understand Calm automation and orchestration benefits
+    2. Publish a marketplace blueprint for customer self-service, on-demand VM IaaS workloads.
+    3. Create a single VM blueprint with cloud-init credentials
+    4. Complete a deployment, audit, and deprovision for VM IaaS

     -   Learning objectives: